halpdesk/parseit/readme.md

 ```

 _Do we communicate in order to state truths or do we speak truths (occasionally) so we can communicate?
 (Cherpas)_
+Cherpas, Christopher.
+(1992).
+Natural language processing, pragmatics, and verbal behavior.
+The Analysis of verbal behavior.
+10. 135-47.
+10.1007/BF03392880.

 ### Revision history